Screen time: Effects on physical health

 As well as negatively impacting the adult sleep cycle, using screens can also affect one's physical health.
-Obesity is a common result of spending great amounts of time on screens like a television, video games, a smartphone, or a computer screen.
-Studies have shown that if the amount of screen time adolescents spend was limited, the likelihood of obesity can be reduced.
+Obesity is commonly correlated with spending great amounts of time on screens like a television, video games, a smartphone, or a computer screen.
+Studies have suggested that if the amount of screen time adolescents spend was limited, the likelihood of obesity can be reduced.
+However, the associations between discretionary screen time and adverse health outcomes were strongest in those with low grip strength, fitness and physical activity and markedly attenuated in those with the highest levels of grip strength, fitness and physical activity.

 This sedentary behavior is largely due to the nature of most electronic activities.
 Sitting to watch television, playing computer games or surfing the Internet takes time away from physical activities which leads to an increased risk of weight gain.
 It has been found that children (kindergarten and 1st graders) who watch 1–2 hours of television a day are more likely to be overweight or obese than children who watch less than one hour a day.
 Additionally, one study showed that the increased use of video games and other forms of media consumption led to more back pain among Norwegian teens.

 It has been reported that screen time negatively affects health in children independently of their physical activity and eating habits.
 One possible explanation for the link between TV and obesity is the number of commercials for sugary and unhealthy foods.
 This advertising can have an effect on what gets purchased and consumed in a household.
 The effect of advertising was demonstrated in a study where children were shown cartoons with and without food commercials.
 The children who watched the food commercials along with the cartoons ate 45% more unhealthy snacks than the group who watched the cartoons without food ads.